saikarthiknaladala/YouTube-Data-Analysis/README.md

 Data lake — We will be getting data from multiple sources so we need centralized repo to store them Scalability — As the size of our data increases, we need to make sure our system scales with it Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use AWS
-Reporting — Build a dashboard to get answers to the question we asked earlier Services we will be using
+Reporting — Build a dashboard to get answers to the questions we get.
+Services we will be using

 Amazon S3: Amazon S3 is an object storage service that provides manufacturing scalability, data availability, security, and performance.